Floobits/news/_posts/2015-10-14-developing-atom-plugins-so-much-potential-so-many-bugs.md

 ---

-While this post may seem critical of Atom, I think Atom is a good editor.
+This post may seem critical of Atom, but that's not the case.
+I took the time criticize Atom because I care about it, and I want it to be better.
+I think Atom is a fine editor with a *ton* of potential.
 It has come a long way in a short time.
-Hopefully, Atom developers will use this post to improve the editor even more.
-It has a *ton* of potential.
+Hopefully, Atom developers will use this post to improve it even more.

 <!-- we duck type/mock an atom Pane as they don't expose one anywhere to load external html
   https://github.com/Floobits/floobits-atom/blob/master/templates/pane.coffee -->